alankrantas/tensorflow-cuda-gpu-devcontainer/README.md

-# NVIDIA CUDA + cuDNN DevContainer Template with GPU Support
+# NVIDIA CUDA + cuDNN DevContainer Template with GPU Support For Tensorflow

-Build and run a DevContainer with Python 3, CUDA 11.8 and cuDNN.
+Build and run a DevContainer using Python `3.11`, Tensorflow `2.15` with CUDA `12.2` + cuDNN.
+Tested on a gaming laptop with RTX 3070 Ti running Windows 11.

 This is a better way to run Tensorflow/AutoKeras on Windows with GPU support without frustrating installation and compatibility issues. `.py` and `.ipynb` scripts are supported without the need to install Anaconda/Jupyter Notebook.

+The original version used an CUDA image to install Python 3 and cuDNN.
+The current version uses `tensorflow[and-cuda]` to install Tensorflow and Cuda/cuDNN in a Python 3 image.

 ## Prerequisites